Provider Selection Regime frequently asked questions

 Until the standstill period is brought to an end (as per the Health Care Services (Provider Selection Regime) Regulations 2023), the relevant authority cannot proceed to award the contract.

-However, the relevant authority may ask individuals independent from the relevant authority to support in their review of representations.
+However, the relevant authority may ask individuals independent from it to support its review of representations.
 The relevant authority is advised to consider any conflicts of interest that may arise as a result of doing this.

 Once the relevant authority has considered the advice of the panel, it may make a further decision, to be its final decision and replacing the previous one, to: